kdbinsidebrains/site/_features/03-tables.md

 ### Scientific Notation

 [Scientific Notation](https://en.wikipedia.org/wiki/Scientific_notation) is a way of expressing large or small decimal numbers in base ten notation.

 The plugin uses lowercase E-notation with 3 digits for tens, like: _1.23e+045_ or _1.23e-045_.

 This functionality is still experimental and disabled by default but can be enabled in the secondary toolbar (or popup menu) of the 'Table Result':

 ![tablesScientificNotation](/assets/images/features/tables/tablesScientificNotation.png)

-Unlike _Thousands' Separator_, scientific notation is used everyther if enabled, including exporting data.
+If _Scientific Notation_ is enabled only in the _Table Result_, then only copied into clipboard in this format.
+Exporting data into Excel, CSV or any other format always use ful decimal format.
+If the option is enabled in [configuration](/settings/options), then all exporting data also will be in scientific notation format.
 {: .notice--info}

 You can enable Scientific Notation by default in [configuration](/settings/options).